yellows8/3ds_dsiwarehax_installer/README.md

 This application *itself* does not use any exploits during installation that could be fixed.

 When there's any input savefiles on SD where the DSiWare doesn't use those savefiles, AMPXI will be used to write those files to NAND with the \*.new filenames.
 This involves svcBackdoor.
 After doing so, a hw-reboot will be enabled when exiting the app.
 This is intended for DSiWare exploit(s) which load from \*.new filename(s) due to not enough space in the main savedata.
+With the v1.1 release and if you don't add any extra savefiles, this won't be used unless the banner.sav files from v1.0 are left on SD.

 This can be used for general DSiWare saveimage import/export as well.